4 Features Portfolio Risk Management Software Should Include

 - Create and manage complex fee schedules.

-- Tracking of interest rate swaps, preferable on a daily basis.
+- Tracking of interest rate swaps, preferably on a daily basis.

 - Real-time cash accounting and analysis.